Last Updated on: 27th September 2023, 08:21 am

 Beak Clicking vs. Beak Grinding

-You may notice the parrot clicks its beak.
-From a distance, it’s easy to confuse these 2 sounds, but they’re different habits with different meanings.
+You may notice that a parrot clicks its beak.
+It’s easy to confuse these two sounds, but they’re habits with entirely different meanings.
+Beak clicking involves a parrot:

 - Tapping the bottom half against the top half of the beak.